 CRP staff work with the families to identify immediate needs and assist families in connecting to formal and informal resources to meet these needs (e.g., parenting supports, mental health treatment, child health and development).
 CRP works not only to mitigate risk factors, but also to identify and build protective capacities of parents and caregivers.

 The comprehensive assessment allows the family to discuss and identify their critical stressors and their goals.
 Families typically select between 2 to 5 goals.

 A primary focus of CRP is to assist families with economic stressors.
 Decades of research show evidence of a strong correlation between poverty and child maltreatment.
 This relationship persists regardless of whether maltreatment is measured using official CPS reports or through parent-reported risk behaviors related to maltreatment (e.g., high reliance on physical punishment, insufficient supervision, substance abuse).

 Community Response Program Evaluation

-One of the lead evaluators, Dr. Kristen Slack, UW Madison School of Social Work, provides an overview of the Community Response Program, context of social welfare evaluations, explains evidence-based programs vs. evidence-based practices and describes why it's important to invest in a rigorous evaluation of the Community Response Program.
-Webinar is 20 minutes in length.
+In this 20-minute video, Dr. Kristen Slack, UW Madison School of Social Work, provides an overview of the Community Response Program, context of social welfare evaluations, explains evidence-based programs vs. evidence-based practices and describes why it's important to invest in a rigorous evaluation of the Community Response Program.

 To learn more about the implementation project led by a team of experts from the University of Wisconsin - Madison go to the

 final implementation report of the CRP.